emdr Therapist Christina Lafferty-Neal

 Clients often describe changes like:

-Feeling grounded in a sense of worth and goodness
+• Feeling grounded in a sense of worth and inherent goodness

-Creating an evolved faith life that feels good and true
+• Creating an evolved faith life (or none at all) that feels true to them

 Healing doesn’t mean forgetting where you came from.
-It means moving forward with freedom, self-trust, and peace in your body.
+It means moving forward with freedom, self-trust, and ease in your body.

 Hey, I’m Christina.

-People come to me when they’re carrying the weight of religious trauma: anxiety, shame, and the struggle of trying to stay connected to family while staying true to themselves.
-I work with adults who want to heal from the messages that shaped them, trust their own instincts, and feel grounded in who they are outside of old beliefs.
+People often come to me when they’re carrying the weight of religious trauma — the anxiety, the shame, the struggle to stay connected to family while staying true to themselves.
+I work with adults who want to heal from the messages that shaped them, learn to trust their own instincts, and feel grounded in who they are outside of old beliefs.

-Therapy with me is practical, deep, and nervous-system informed.
-We’ll move at your pace, never rushing your process.
-Clients often tell me they feel truly seen and supported in our work together, and that the changes they notice show up both emotionally and physically.
+Therapy with me is gentle, deep, and nervous-system informed.
+We’ll move at your pace, never rushing what needs time.
+Clients often tell me they feel truly seen and supported in our work together— that the shifts they experience are both emotional and embodied.

-I believe therapy should not only help you recover from the past but also give you the tools to live with more self-trust, freedom, and authenticity.
+I believe therapy should help you do more than recover from the past.
+It should help you live with more self-trust, freedom, and authenticity in the present.

 Before private practice, I spent over a decade working with people navigating trauma in complex and high-pressure environments.
 That time taught me how to meet people in their hardest moments with steadiness, care, and deep respect for what it takes to heal.